W6Matt/CS-305/README.md

 •	Employers sometimes ask for examples of work that you have successfully completed to show your skills, knowledge, and experience.
 What might you show future employers from this assignment?

 Project Two is an excellent example of identifying issues and resolving them.
-During the project, I utilized the Vulnerability Flow Chart to step through business best practices and common problems to ensure security.
+During the project, I utilized the Vulnerability Assessment Process Flow Chart to step through business best practices and common problems to ensure security.